 Benefits of Forming an LLC in California

 Tax Flexibility: California LLCs offer tax advantages.
-Income passes through to members, reflected on individual tax returns.
+Income passes through to members, and is reflected on individual tax returns.
 This structure avoids the double taxation faced by corporations.

 Simplified Management: LLCs offer flexible management options.
 Businesses can operate as member-managed or manager-managed, catering to different operational needs.
 This adaptability suits various business types and structures.